mawebcoder/laravel-elasticsearch/README.md

     }
 };
 ```
-as you can see we implements AlterElasticIndexMigrationInterface interface in our migration.then in you alterDown method we wrote our rollback senario.
+as you can see we implements ``AlterElasticIndexMigrationInterface`` interface in our migration.then in alterDown method we wrote our rollback senario.
-then you need to migrate:
+finally migrate your migration:

 ``php artisan elastic:migrate``